 Due dates repeat annually.
 Please reference the CMMI main page for further specifics concerning unsolicited proposal submission windows.

 The MME program supports fundamental research leading to improved manufacturing machines and equipment, and their application in manufacturing processes.
 Key goals of the program are to advance the transition of manufacturing from skill-based to knowledge-based activities, and to advance technologies that will enable the manufacturing sector to reduce its environmental impacts.
 A focus is on the advancement of manufacturing machines and related systems engineering that will enable energy manufacturing, namely the manufacture of facilities and equipment that will enable the conversion of renewable resources into energy products such as electricity and liquid fuels, on a large scale.
-The program also supports research on laser processing, joining processes and additive manufacturing machines and processes encompassing feature scales from microns to meters (nanometer scale additive manufacturing is supported under the Nanomanufacturing program).
+The program also supports research on additive manufacturing, laser processing and bonding/joining processes encompassing feature scales from microns to meters.
+Proposals with focus on materials for these processes are also welcome in MME.
+Note: nanometer scale additive manufacturing is supported under the Nanomanufacturing program.

 Investigators wishing to serve on a proposal review panel should email the Program Director with a short biographical sketch, a list of areas of expertise and a link to their home page.
 REU/RET supplement requests should be submitted by March 31 each year.